Isabelle-C/weekly-markdown/README.md

 # weekly-markdown

 Creates weekly markdown template!
-Might be a helpful template for fellow Obsidian users:)
+Might be a helpful template for fellow Obsidian users 😃

 # How it works
 For instance, for week 7 in summer quarter of 2023 which starts on Monday 7/24, we would produce markdown file `23-SM-07 (07-24).md` with the following headings: